What activities will I do as part of the programme?

 Where and when will work experience take place?

 You will be asked to apply for a work experience placement within a couple of months of starting the programme.
-This will allow you to select either the February half-term or specific dates during the Easter holidays for your placement to take place.
-We will also ask for your preference in terms of a court-based or solicitor-based placement.
+This will allow you to select either the February half-term or specific dates during the Easter or Summer holidays for your placement to take place.
+We will also ask for your preference in terms of a court-based, solicitor-based or online placement.
 Although we cannot guarantee to meet the placement preference of all students, we have been successful in meeting requests of the majority of participants in previous years.

 Will being part of the programme help me gain a place at university?